Polish language: Borrowed words

 Polish has, over the centuries, borrowed a number of words from other languages.
 When borrowing, pronunciation was adapted to Polish phonemes and spelling was altered to match Polish orthography.
 In addition, word endings are liberally applied to almost any word to produce verbs, nouns, adjectives, as well as adding the appropriate endings for cases of nouns, adjectives, diminutives, double-diminutives, augmentatives, etc.

 Depending on the historical period, borrowing has proceeded from various languages.
 Notable influences have been Latin (10th–18th centuries), Czech (10th and 14th–15th centuries), Italian (16th–17th centuries), French (17th–19th centuries), German (13–15th and 18th–20th centuries), Hungarian (15th–16th centuries) and Turkish (17th century).
 Currently, English words are the most common imports to Polish.

+Loanwords make up 26.2% of the Polish vocabulary, with 36.3% originating from Latin, 19.7% from German, 15.9% from French, 7.1% from Czech, 3.8% from Greek, 3.5% from English, 3.1% from Italian, 1.9% from Ukrainian and Belarusian, 1.4% from Russian, and 1.5% from other languages; 5.9% are artificial borrowings (usually compound words of undetermined origin).

 The Latin language, for a very long time the only official language of the Polish state, has had a great influence on Polish.
 Many Polish words were direct borrowings or calques (e.g. rzeczpospolita from res publica) from Latin.
 Latin was known to a larger or smaller degree by most of the numerous szlachta in the 16th to 18th centuries (and it continued to be extensively taught at secondary schools until World War II).
 Apart from dozens of loanwords, its influence can also be seen in a number of verbatim Latin phrases in Polish literature (especially from the 19th century and earlier).

 During the 12th and 13th centuries, Mongolian words were brought to the Polish language during wars with the armies of Genghis Khan and his descendants, e.g. dzida (spear) and szereg (a line or row).

 Words from Czech, an important influence during the 10th and 14th–15th centuries include sejm, hańba and brama.